 The Ministry of Environment receives and processes groundwater data and information related to the construction, alteration, and decommissioning of groundwater wells and stores that information in the GWELLS database.
-Prior to the release of the BC Water Sustainability Act on February 29, 2016, domestic groundwater well registration was voluntary and hundreds of drilled wells on Salt Spring are not registered.
-Islands Trust is coordinating with Ministry of Environment and Ministry of Forests, Lands, Natural Resources, and Rural Development to improve the GWELLS registry.
+Prior to the release of the BC Water Sustainability Act on February 29, 2016, domestic groundwater well registration was voluntary and hundreds of drilled wells on Salt Spring were not registered.
+Islands Trust coordinated this project with Ministry of Environment and Ministry of Forests, Lands, Natural Resources, and Rural Development to improve the GWELLS registry.

 Groundwater supplies approximately half of the water needs for Salt Spring Island community and is an ecological component of our watersheds.
 Long-term monitoring of groundwater levels is integral for watershed protection and management of groundwater resources.

 The Salt Spring Island Groundwater Wells Monitoring Pilot Project was conducted 2018-2020 with the following objective: